Not Business Advice ✍️

 My manager was not happy with me.

-I have some ideas as to why, but I'm not entirely sure.
-Completely out of character, he fired me 1 day before my last day.
-Literally 1 day.
+Completely out of chatacter, he fired me 1 day before my last day.

-In any case, he fired me for "bad performance in my final 2 weeks at work after handing in my notice".
+In any case, all he said was that the reason was "bad performance in my final 2 weeks at work after handing in my notice".

 I was shocked.